About this event

 Comfort break

-Session 2: Diet and nutrition: joint session with British Society of Nutrition Special interest group on Phytochemicals and Health
+Session 2: Nutrition and Cardiovascular Disease prevention: joint session with the Nutrition Society Special interest group on Phytochemicals and Health

 Phytochemicals for the prevention of cardiovascular disease